fedorajuandy/fedorajuandy/README.md

 I am interested in software engineering, computer science, games, and technology in general.
 I do love design in many forms; from UI/UX, graphical, to illustration (although I have to admit the illustration part is purely for my own personal) with tibits of many things such as languages, biology, philosophy, and whatever piques my attention at the moment.
 I love learning new things and deepening what I have known.
 I’m currently learning computer science and machine learning while improving in web and other stuff; whichever I feel like doing in my (scarce) free time.

-- ... please do not mind any mess here; I'm still trying to figure things (life) up.
-- For now, this account's public repositories are assignments.
-Yes, all of them.

 # Skills and Stuff

 ## Languages